50 Creative Wedding Hashtag Ideas for Indian Couples

 Write down:

-- The city where you're getting married
+- City where you're getting married

-Step 2: Try different formulas
+Try different formulas:

 - Name + Name + Year